 For derivatives IM, CDCC also applies a smoothing parameter calibrated to a one-year historical window.
-This combined approach ensures that the IM model reflects both historical stressed market conditions and short-term historical volatility.
+The IM component is supplemented by an SVaR component, which both enhances anti-procyclicality features of the model and ensures that the IM model reflects both historical stressed market conditions and short-term historical volatility.

 For fixed income IM, CDCC applies an IM buffer to account for the difference between current and historical levels of volatility.
-This buffer prevents overly large decreases in Initial Margin requirements during periods of low volatility.
+This buffer prevents overly large decreases in IM requirements during periods of low volatility.
+Enhancements are being developed to activate the Stress Value-at-Risk component for fixed income IM as well (pending regulatory approval).
+This completes the extensive review of CDCC's procyclicality model in the aftermath of the Covid-19 crisis, which also set the ground for the development of comprehensive standards to manage procyclicality.

-CDCC has identified that the only source of specific wrong-way risk to which it is exposed is through the equity options and Share Futures markets.
+CDCC has determined that the only source of specific wrong-way risk to which it is exposed is through the equity options and Share Futures markets.
 The application of a margin surcharge that represents the full strike value of the short put positions cleared by Clearing Members on options on their own equities mitigates such risk.
 For long Share Future positions with an underlying on their own equities, the surcharge is equal to the settlement value.